omnidg/ColdWar-Lucy-Base/README.md

 	2. Load Visual Studio Code, Click File, Open Workspace, and load the Project.workspace in the BO4-Lucy-MP-Base Folder you downloaded

-	3. Load Black Ops 4, Go into a Multiplayer CUSTOM Lobby, and Inject the Menu.
+	3. Load Black Ops Cold War, Go into a Zombies Lobby, and Inject the Menu.
 Do NOT inject while already in game, You will crash.

 	4. Once the game loads, You should be able to Aim and Knife to open the menu.
 You will know if it is running as you will see a message on screen.